John Trenton* thought his relationship with his ex-wife ended with their divorce.

 Valenzuela communicated directly with the debt collector and original creditor—with Trenton also on the line—to remove the debt from his name and credit file.
 To back up his claim, she prepared a mailing that included copies of Trenton’s driver’s license, divorce decree, affidavit, proof of address while the account was active, and a police report.

-To protect Trenton from fraud in the future, Valenzuela placed a seven-year fraud alert on Trenton’s file with the three major credit-reporting agencies and enrolled him in Identity Theft 911’s check monitoring system and credit monitoring services.
+To protect Trenton from fraud in the future, Valenzuela placed a seven-year fraud alert on Trenton’s file with the three major credit-reporting agencies and enrolled him in IDT911’s check monitoring system and credit monitoring services.

 Within a few months, the case was resolved.

 Trenton is relieved the ordeal is over.
 “I had been getting harassed for years, and Maria fixed it all in six months,” he said.
-“We’re thankful every day for the assistance Identity Theft 911 gave us.
+“We’re thankful every day for the assistance IDT911 gave us.
 It was like a miracle, really.”

 * Name has been changed to protect customer’s privacy.